Senate Considers Buhari’s Request for N9.6bn Refund to Plateau, Borno

 Sunday Aborisade in Abuja

-The President of the Senate, Ahmad Lawan, on Wednesday, asked the Senate Committee on Foreign and Local Loans to consider a request of President Muhammadu Buhari seeking parliamentary approval for the refund of N9.68 billion spent by the Borno and Plateau States on behalf of the federal government.
+President of the Senate, Ahmad Lawan, yesterday asked the Senate Committee on Foreign and Local Loans to consider a request by President Muhammadu Buhari seeking parliamentary approval for the refund of N9.68 billion spent by the Borno and Plateau states on behalf of the federal government.

-Buhari’s letter noted that though the Executive had for a long time, put a stop to such interventions, it however explained that the projects in question were executed before the declaration.
+Buhari’s letter noted that the executive had for a long time, put a stop to such interventions.
+It however explained that the projects in question were executed before the declaration.

-Plateau State, according to the letter, would be entitled to about N 6.6 billion, while

-Borno State will have a total of about N3.84 billion in respect of the federal roads rehabilitated and executed by the state governments.
+Plateau State according to the letter, would be entitled to about N 6.6 billion while Borno State would have a total of about N3.84 billion in respect of the Federal Roads rehabilitated and executed by the State Governments.

 Lawan urged the Senate panel chaired by Senator Clifford Ordia, to expedite action on the report and submit within four weeks.